RuiSun951/Comp371_Project1_Project_2/README.md

 - Two orbiting planets:
   - **Planet A**
   - **Planet B** with a **moon** (2-level hierarchy)
+- Shooting star, as a dynamic light source

 ### Features
-- Unique texture for each celestial body
+- Unique textures for each celestial body
-- Dynamic lighting and shadows
+- Dynamic lighting
 - Free-flying camera view

 ### Controls